 Delhi and surrounding areas.

 Easy to Maintain as we are utilizing natural rain

-It helps to reduce the water bills as we do not install an underground pumping system, instead, we are allowing water to flow from highland area to low land area hence it is not absolutely necessary to spend a lot of electricity to pump the water.
+It helps to reduce the water bills as we do not install an expensive underground pumping system.
+We are allowing water to flow from the highland area to low land area hence it is not absolutely necessary to spend a lot of electricity to pump the water.

 By collecting rain, we can reduce floods and soil erosion.

 Drip irrigation is a type of irrigation which that saves water and fertilizer by dripping water slowly to the roots of various crops, either onto the soil surface or directly onto the root zone, through a network of valves, pipes, tubing, and emitters.
 This saves more water than the traditional watering method.

 There are various wise habits to conserve water.
 Like during washing clothes we can utilize wise techniques to save water.
 Fixing leaky taps.
 Keeping the tap closed while brushing, taking a quick shower instead of long baths are a few examples of saving water.

 Role of dams

 The use of dams, canals and other forms of water storage techniques were strictly regulated by British people during the pre-independent era.
 Later on, the maintenance of those irrigation systems has purely become a local affair.
 After independence, many mega-projects started by Britishers remained incomplete.
 Therefore, people started once again the local irrigation methods, and the government also increasingly took over the administration of those systems.
 Among all these dams play a vital role in preserving natural rainwater.
 They are an essential part of the water reservoir system in India as they can allocate the water in such a way that, water is evenly distributed throughout the year based on the demands in a given graphic area.
 Moreover, large-sized dams ensure the storage of adequate water that can be used for electricity production.
 Dams distribute the water with the help of canal systems that can transfer large amounts to a greater distance in a quick time.